Protest fears stalk Hong Kong businesses as China threat looms

 All six people Reuters spoke to declined to be named as the issue is sensitive and they were worried their company could be targeted for speaking out.

-The notices came after an advert purportedly purchased by their employees was published in newspaper Apple Daily supporting the protests, drawing criticism from mainland media.

-China's state-owned tabloid Global Times criticised the firms for not issuing official responses, "as major firms have an obligation to let the public know their stances on the matter".
+China's state-owned tabloid Global Times criticized the firms for not issuing official responses, "as major firms have an obligation to let the public know their stances on the matter".

-Property developers, including CK Asset - owned by tycoon Li Ka-shing - and Sun Hung Kai Properties, have also denounced violent protests in newspaper notices since early last week, following a lead by the Real Estate Developers Association (REDA).
+Property developers, including CK Asset <1113.HK> - owned by tycoon Li Ka-shing - and Sun Hung Kai Properties <0016.HK>, have also denounced violent protests in newspaper notices since early last week, following a lead by the Real Estate Developers Association (REDA).

 REDA's statements were initiated by the Hong Kong government, and developers felt taking out additional adverts was "the right thing to do", according to two people with knowledge of the matter.